madhurajayashanka/Vehicle_Black_Box/README.md

 ---

-### To pair and configure the HC-05 module for the first time, follow the steps below:
+### To pair and configure the HC-05 module for the first time, follow the steps below: :wrench:

 1. Upload the code to your Arduino board without connecting the TX and RX pins of HC-05 to the Arduino.
 This ensures that the code doesn't interfere with the AT commands we are going to send.